otrv4/otrv4/otrv4.md

 bytes.

 1. Compute `h = KDF_1(usageID || d, 57)`.
-1. Prune `h`: the two least significant bits of the first byte are cleared, all eight bits of the last byte are cleared, and the highest bit of the second to last byte is set.
 1. Interpret the buffer as a little-endian integer, forming a scalar.
 Return this scalar.